10 Science-Based Green Tea Health Benefits

 There are two types of of cholesterol.
 LDL, often referred as “bad”.
 The other is HDL, the “good” cholesterol that collects excessive cholesterol from the tissues.

-If the amount of bad cholesterol in the blood becomes too much, it is collected on blood vessel walls and can lead to arteriosclerosis.
+If the level of LDL cholesterol in the blood becomes too high, it is collected on blood vessel walls and can lead to arteriosclerosis.

 Recent studies have shown that green tea reduces LDL cholesterol levels.